JuliaIO/Kerchunk.jl/docs/src/what_the_heck.md

 The unit of Kerchunking is the _catalog_.
 Each catalog is either a single JSON file or a directory of Parquet files.
 The catalog is essentially a dictionary of file paths mapped to byte ranges.

 Catalogs are "sidecar" files, and may not always be present with the original data.
-Generally, at least for now, if there's no obvious Kerchunk file you would have to generate one yourself.
+Generally, at least for now, if there's no obvious Kerchunk file you would have to generate one yourself, using Python.
+Julia support for constructing catalogs is currently nonexistent, but it's on the bucket list!

 ## Tips and tricks